RC-MODULE/nmpp/README.md

 No any variables would be created or modified in global system environment, so your NMPP installation would be fully standalone (except installed board drivers)

 > FOR WINDOWS XP: PowerShell 2.0 is required to provide Internet downloading and unzipping by **make download** and **make install** commands .
   To install Windows Powershell 2.0 on an XP machine, you must have Windows XP Service Pack 3 installed.
-Powershell is included in the Windows Management Framework which you can download at https://support.microsoft.com/ru-ru/kb/968929
+Powershell is included in the Windows Management Framework which you can download at https://support.microsoft.com/ru-ru/kb/968929 .
-  Also [Microsoft .NET Framework 2.0 Service Pack 1 (x86)](https://www.microsoft.com/ru-RU/download/details.aspx?id=16614) may be required.
+  [Microsoft .NET Framework 2.0 Service Pack 1 (x86)](https://www.microsoft.com/ru-RU/download/details.aspx?id=16614) may be also required.

 <!--  Installed Gnu GCC is recommended for header dependency parcing and build the gcc-version of library build of gcc-examples http://www.mingw.org/ -->

 ###WARNING:
- - If environment variables like **NEURO, MC5103 , MB7707** defined like **?=** in **global.mk** then system value would be used (if exist), otherwise (by **=**) they will be overrided by local pathes!
+ - If environment variables like **NEURO, MC5103 , MB7707** defined using **?=** in **global.mk** then system value would be used (if exists), otherwise (using **=**) they will be overrided by local pathes!
  By switching between **?=** and **=** you can select what SDK installation to use (system or local).

  - GCC-version build will be skipped if **CROSS_COMPILE** environment variable is not defined in your system.
 Where **CROSS_COMPILE** variable should contain prefix of your GCC cross-compiler.